sammyperry101/sprint-team-2-back-end/README.md

 # How to start the java-api application
 ---

-1. Run the `mvn clean install` to build the application
+1. Run the `mvn clean install` to build the application.
-2. Start the application with `mvn start`
+2. Start the application with `java -jar target/SprintTeam2Backend-1.0-SNAPSHOT.jar server` to run it locally.
 3. To check that the application is running enter the url `http://localhost:8080`

 # How to test the java-api application